ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 genomic sequence data and counting the distribution of k-length substrings.
-A real implementation (such as in BioJulia or BioPython) would optimize for the special case we're in -- a small fixed known alphabet, and a hash function which took advantage of the fact that two neighbouring kmers overlapped in k-1 characters -- but but here we're just interested in the dictionary/associative array handling and simple string slicing.
+A real implementation (such as in BioJulia or BioPython) would optimize for the special case we're in -- a small fixed known alphabet, and a hash function which takes advantage of the fact that two neighbouring kmers overlap in k-1 characters -- but but here we're just interested in the dictionary/associative array handling and simple string slicing.
 Here we're using pure Python for the Python implementation: